software-students-spring2024/2-web-app-exercise-ai-aj/README.md

 ## User stories

-- As a user, I want to have an account, so I can login from different phones and save tasks.
+- As a user, I want to have an account, so I can view and edit my tasks on wherever I am.
+- As a user, I want to be able to login, so I can access my account on any device.
 - As a user, I want to be able to restore my password, so I can restore it in case I forget it.
 - As a user, I want to be able to change my email, so I can change it if I need to.
 - As a user, I want to add tasks, so I can keep track of what I need to do.